-The dosage and instructions for using Eukroma are indicated on the label, or you may also consult your doctor just to be sure.
+Based on Eukroma review, The dosage and instructions for using Eukroma are indicated on the label, or you may also consult your doctor just to be sure.
 First, the affected area should be clean and dry.
 Before dispensing the product, make sure that you have washed your hands as well.
 Apply the product on the affected area only and avoid the surrounding normal skin.
 The amount you dispense should just be enough to cover the discoloration or spot.
 Gently rub the area until the cream is absorbed.
 Use it twice a day.
 For best results, it is recommended that you avoid sun exposure.
 If that’s not possible, always remember to wear sunblock (at least SPF 20) or any protective clothing.
 Furthermore, avoid using other skin care products or medications on the treated area unless you were allowed or directed to do so by your physician.

 It is very important that you use the right amount only.
 Using larger amounts or applying the cream more often than prescribed won’t make the discoloration or pigmentation go away faster.
 Instead, it would just irritate the skin and make the problem even worse.
 Eukroma produce results after four weeks of regular use.
 If no improvements are seen after using the product for three months, discontinue immediately.

 Eukroma Side Effects

 As per Eukroma reviews, Patients are advised to do skin sensitivity test first prior to using the product.
 Commonly-reported side effects of Eukroma include irritation, redness, itching, and some burning or stinging sensation.
 These adverse reactions are mild to moderate only, and should go away on their own after a few days.
 If severe reactions develop, it is imperative that you consult your doctor right away.
 Side effects that warrant immediate medical attention include difficulty breathing and swelling of the tongue, lips, throat, or the entire face.